 The goal of this course is to build autonomy in transitioning to the professional graduate nursing role.
 The course provides an opportunity for students to review patient care across the lifespan in a format that prepares the student for taking NCLEX.
 Students develop an increasing responsibility for planning and delivering patient care to a group of patients in a variety of healthcare settings.
-Full Time - Pre-requisite(s): NURS 299, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 344, NURS 308, NURS 341, NURS 351, NURS 421, NURS 328, NURS 384, NURS 428, NURS 444, NURS 451, NURS 404.
-Co-requisite(s): NURS 461, NURS 452.
-Part Time - Pre-requisite(s): NURS 299, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 344, NURS 308, NURS 341, NURS 351, NURS 421, NURS 328, NURS 384, NURS 328, NURS 344, NURS 3451, NURS 3404, NURS 361, NURS 461, NURS 452.
+Full-Time Pre-Requisite(s): NURS 404, 428, 444, 451; Co-Requisite(s): NURS 452, NURS 461.
+Part-Time Pre-Requisite(s): NURS 452, NURS 461; Co-Requisite(s): None.